Dear Lifelong Learner,

 You are too important to leave your growth to chance.
 The sooner you accept that and do something about it, the better off you’ll be.
 Sustained and lasting success requires a plan.
 A plan that you’ll apply and adjust as necessary.
 As with many other things in life, it helps to have a template to follow.
 In this case, it will be your Personal Learning Plan Template, your path for intentional growth.

 Defining Your Vision – Your Purpose for Learning

 This step and the three that follow all come from the LifeBook Online Program and the LifeBook Mastery Program.
-Both programs are by Jon Butcher and Missy Butcher, which are currently available through MindValley.
+Both programs are by Jon Butcher and Missy Butcher, and are currently available through MindValley.

 Now it’s your turn.
 What’s your vision?

 Why do you want to learn, and what do you want to learn?